yxuco/fabric-operation/aws/README.md

 ```
 export KUBECONFIG=/path/to/fabric-operation/aws/config/config-fab.yaml
 ```
 where the `/path/to` is the location of this project on your localhost, and `config-fab.yaml` is named after the `ENV_NAME` configured in [`env.sh`](./env.sh).
-The file is created for you when you execute the `create-all.sh`, and it is valid only while the EKS cluster is running.
+The file is created for you when you execute the `aws-util.sh create`, and it is valid only while the EKS cluster is running.

 You can then use `kubectl` commands against the Amazon EKS cluster from your localhost directly, e.g.,
 ```